 1. Metal Roofs Are Not Just In Architectural Digest Anymore

 Metal roofs used to be found only on architect-designed houses.
 No longer a novelty, metal roofing is increasingly found on more conventional houses.

 2. Metal Roofing Can Be Installed Over Your Existing Roof

 Water vapor in conjunction with a metal roof on existing shingles is a problem.
 Water vapor build-up and attendant mold and rot are not reasons alone to avoid installing metal over shingles.
-Roofers can install a vented metal roof can be installed over existing shingles which would eliminate the vapor problem.
+Roofers can install a vented metal roof over existing shingles, which would eliminate the vapor problem.